charlesreid1-toy-factory/alan-rickman/Readme.md

 * Separation of standalone and integation tests

-(The use of the PyGithub library is not the feature of this repo, but it is a really great library!)
+(The use of the PyGithub library is not the feature of this repo, but PyGuthub is a really great library!)